wasaab/scrub-daddy/README.md

       If you need help generating the discord bot token needed to add the bot to your server, use [the guide created by jagrosh](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server)

-4. Give the bot admin permissions on your server.
+4. Invite the bot to your server following the instructions linked above
+5. Create a role with admin permissions and assign it to the bot
+6. If you don't already have a default user role, create one now
-5. Call `npm install forever -g` in the console.
+6. Call `npm install forever -g` in the console
-6. To start the bot call one of the following commands within `scrub-daddy`:
+7. To start the bot call one of the following commands within `scrub-daddy`:
       1. `forever start src/bot.js`
             + Will auto restart on errors.
             + Console output is redirected to a log file, which can be found by calling: `forever logs`
       2. `node src/bot.js`
             + No auto restart
             + Console output is shown
-7. Call `.setup` within the server you added this bot to once that file is created.
+8. Call `.setup` within the server you added this bot to once that file is created.
 You can add the api keys later, but the token needs to be added prior to calling `.setup`.
+9. At the end of setup restart the bot by calling `forever stopall` or pressing `Ctrl + C` in the console and then use one of the run commands provided above

 ## Commands